 What Cut of Beef to Use

-This recipe calls for skirt steak because of the perfect beef flavor it lends to dishes like this.
-The key to cooking with skirt steak is to marinate it before using it.
-This eliminates the toughness of the meat.
-If you are unable to find skirt steak, you could substitute it with flank steak.
+This recipe calls for skirt steak and the key to cooking with skirt steak is to marinate it before using it.
+This takes a tougher cut of meat and makes it perfectly tender.
+Alternatively, you can use flank steak.

 Marinating Beef